-In some places, the main threat is wildfires, elsewhere it’s tornadoes.
+In some places, the main threat is flooding, elsewhere it’s tornadoes.
 Meanwhile, earthquakes are a constant preoccupation in parts of the country.

 - Cut costs.
 Get the coverage you need affordably with such strategies as discounts, comparison shopping and higher deductibles.
-Here are eight ways to cut costs of homeowners insurance.
+Here are eight ways to cut the cost of homeowners insurance.

 - Inventory your possessions.
 You’ll save money and time making a claim by having a video record of your home’s contents.
 Read “6 Tips for Making a Home Inventory Right Now.”

-- Cover liability.
+- Get liability coverage.
 If someone is hurt in your home or by someone in your family, including pets, your homeowners policy’s liability coverage pays damages and court costs.
-Most homeowners insurance policies have a minimum $100,000 liability limit, according to the Insurance Information Institute.
+Most homeowners insurance policies have a minimum $100,000 liability limit, according to the Insurance Information Institute, an insurance industry nonprofit.
 “Increasingly, it is recommended that homeowners consider purchasing at least $300,000 to $500,000 worth of coverage of liability protection,” the institute says.

 Here’s a summary of what home insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can afford.

 Wildfires: Are you covered?

 Your homeowners policy probably doesn’t cover many disasters, including mudslides, sinkholes, war, pollution, mold, sewer backup, landslides, earthquakes and floods.
-But it does protect against fire, including wildfire, says the National Fire Protection Association’s Firewise site.
+But it does protect against fire, including wildfires, says the National Fire Protection Association’s Firewise site.

 Do you have enough coverage?
-The Insurance Information Institute, an insurance industry nonprofit, advises buying enough to:
+The Insurance Information Institute advises buying enough to: